Trendsetter Barometer® business outlook: Q2 2018 top findings

 A minority of executives expect a direct impact on their businesses over the next 12-18 months as a result of trade discussions between the US and China, and these are evenly split between those anticipating a positive impact (13%) or a negative impact (11%).
 The broader effect of a potentially more restrictive trading environment is worrisome: just 25% expect little or no impact on the global economy.

 While these findings reflect their views in the second quarter, before the world’s two largest economies raised levies on $34 billion on imports on July 6, they nonetheless make clear that the second-order effects of shifting trade policies could deliver greater impact.
 For some panelists, the uncertainty around tariffs is already impactful.
 “Steel and aluminum prices are rising due to the panic about potential tariffs, people are buying ahead due to worry,” said the president of a wholesale plumbing and heating materials business in the Midwest.
 US tariffs on steel and aluminum imports from major trading partners took effect in June with Canada announcing retaliatory measures.

-PwC’s Trendsetter Barometer is now in its 21st year.
+2018 marks PwC’s Trendsetter Barometer's 21st year.
 Panelists’ views have served as a good leading economic indicator on where US GDP growth is likely to be in a year’s time and whether employment numbers will rise or fall, our analysis of the data show.
-First quarter 2018 results reflect the views of 300 CEOs/CFOs interviewed between January 2 to March 20, representing a cross-sector profile of US privately-held firms with average annual enterprise revenue of $372 million.
+Second quarter 2018 results reflect the views of 300 CEOs/CFOs interviewed between April 2 and June 29, 2018, representing a cross-sector profile of US privately-held firms with average annual enterprise revenue of $367 million.

 **PwC calculates net economic sentiment as the balance of panelists who are “optimistic” minus those who are “pessimistic” about how they feel about the US economy over the next 12 months.
 We exclude “uncertain” responses.